UK's leading brickmaker Ibstock to list in London

-LONDON, Sept 28 Britain's biggest clay brick manufacturer Ibstock said on Monday it plans to raise 100 million pounds ($152.23 million) through a listing on the London stock Exchange as it expects to benefit from an increase in homebuilding.
+LONDON Britain's biggest clay brick manufacturer Ibstock said on Monday it plans to raise 100 million pounds through a listing on the London stock Exchange as it expects to benefit from an increase in homebuilding.

 Shares held by private equity fund Bain and members of the group's management will also be sold, the company said in a statement.
 Ibstock is expected to have a freefloat of around 25 percent after the listing.